Pomax/are-we-flying/docs/index.md

     }
   }

+  // And when clients call this.server.get(...), we cache the set of simvars
+  // that are being requested, so we don't ask SimConnect for the same data
-  // and when clients call this.server.get(...), we do: async get(client, ...simVarNames) {
+  // several times, if several clients want the same information at the same time. async get(client, ...simVarNames) {
     if (!api.connected) return {};
     const now = Date.now();
-    // Instead of simply "getting and returning", we make sure to cache
-    // get requests, so that if multiple clients all ask for the same data,
-    // we don't end up asking simconnect for the same data over and over. const key = createHash("sha1").update(simVarNames.join(`,`)).digest("hex");
+    const key = createHash("sha1").update(simVarNames.join(`,`)).digest("hex");
-    resultCache[key] ??= { expires: now };
+    // assign a new expiry, if there is no cached entry already: resultCache[key] ??= { expires: now };
-    // did our cached entry "expire"?
-    if (resultCache[key]?.expires <= now === true) {
+    // did our cached entry "expire"? (which, if we just made it, won't be the case of course) if (resultCache[key]?.expires <= now === true) {
       resultCache[key].expires = now + 100; // ms
-      resultCache[key].data = new Promise(async (resolve) => {
+      // we cache a promise, rather than data, so we can "await" resultCache[key].data = new Promise(async (resolve) => {
         try {
           resolve(await api.get(...simVarNames));
         } catch (e) {
-          console.warn(e);
+          // Also make sure to never crash the server if there's a problem with a simvar: console.warn(e);
           resolve({});
         }
       });
     }
-    // Then we await the cache entry's data before responding. return await resultCache[key].data;
+    // And then we await the cache entry's data before responding.
+If this is a
+    // request for data that was previously cached already, then this will pretty
+    // much resolve instantly.
+Otherwise, it'll resolve once we get data from the API. return await resultCache[key].data;
   }

-  // when clients call this.server.set(...), we do: async set(client, simVars) {
+  // when clients call this.server.set(...), we forward that to the API: async set(client, simVars) {
     if (!api.connected) return false;

     if (typeof simVars !== `object`)
       throw new Error(`api.set input must be an object.`);

+    // But we make sure to handle each setter separately, so we can
-    const errors = [];
+    // report any and all errors, without breaking the entire call. const errors = [];
     const entries = Object.entries(simVars);
     entries.forEach(([key, value]) => {